PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Six1.md

 He responded with a grunt.
 “You’re back again, too soon.”

 “I couldn’t stay away”, The Tailor explained.
 The burly man snorted a curt laugh.
 The three at the anvil started banging again which interrupted him as he was about to say something.
-He gestured to the thin lad who left, then herded Tom and The Tailor back outside through the doorway.
+He gestured to the thin lad, who left, then herded Tom and The Tailor back outside through the doorway.
 The bright dazzling sun and sharp cold wind were stark contrasts to the dim, hot interior.

 “So admit it, you’re lost.”, the burly man accused The Tailor.

 “No, I came back so I could make an oil painting of your Inn.”, The Tailor extended both arms rightwards, at different heights, so to frame the filthy building behind them.

 The burly man snorted, “Then we’ve got some whores you should meet.
-Paint them, that and my fat hairy arse.”.
-He brought a small, wooden pipe to his eye squinting inside.
+Paint them.
+That and my fat hairy arse.”.
+He brought a small, wooden pipe to his eye, squinting inside.
 He rapped it twice, sharply against the building’s wall.

 “We won’t stay long.
 Just a quick holiday this time.”
 Tom listened to The Tailor’s words.
 She knew he was being sarcastic, but to her, it was sort of a holiday.

 “Don’t forget to see the sights.”, the burly man offered, extending his arm to something behind The Tailor.
 Tom looked.
 The Tailor twisted around to see: a staggering drunkard, almost tripping out of the Inn’s door behind them.
 The drunk man slowed his walking, then stopped.
 He seemed unsure.
-But then he was sure, and quickly bent forward, dropping to his knees, and vomited along the path in front of him.
+But then he was sure, and quickly bent forward, dropped to his knees and vomited along the path in front of him.
 The splattering went quite far along the path, and down three shallow steps.

 The burly man looked back towards the pipe in his hand.
-He started pinching leaves from a small leather pouch in the other.
+He pinched leaves from a small leather pouch in the other.
 He glance-pointed a nod towards the drunkard: “Looks like you’ve got a rival artist.”

 The Tailor laughed.

 The burly man and The Tailor continued exchanging dry, insulting jibes.
 That, and live, sarcastic commentory on the comings and goings around them.
 She found the sarcasm strenuous, being unfamiliar with the targets of satire.
 The sarcastic tones of voice misleading.
 Solid information, that she tried to grasp, was illusive.
-She tuned to look at the ruined, burnt-out wall.
-The banging chimes, from the smith, rang their echos around the market.
-The noisey bustle from the crowd was occationally accented by The Tailor and his friend laughing.
+She turned to look at the ruined, burnt-out wall.
+The banging chimes from the smith rang their echos around the market.
+The noisey bustle from the crowd occationally accented by laughs from The Tailor and his friend.
 She had no idea what they were talking about, but it always made her smile.